raditya1117/HoneyBadger/fastapi-testing/article.md

 INFO:     127.0.0.1:52422 - "POST /calculate/ HTTP/1.1" 400 Bad Request
 ```

 A single exception can occur at multiple places in a program.
-Also, we might miss putting all the exception types in the except block of the code, which may lead to uncaught errors.
+Additionally, we may overlook including all exception types in the except block of the code, which could result in uncaught errors.

-We can use custom exception handlers to reduce code repetition and handle errors of a prticular type at one place, regardless of where they originate in the code.
+We can use custom exception handlers to reduce code repetition and handle errors of a particular type in one place, regardless of where they originate in the code.
 Custom exception handles also allow us to format errors of a specific type to follow a standard JSON format.
 Let's discuss how to handle FastAPI errors using custom exception handlers.

 ## Error handling using custom exception handlers in FastAPI